 Below, we summarize the essentials of successful Remote Mob Programming as we understand them.

-For Remote Mob Programming, it is essential that everybody works remotely by default.
+To collaborate well in a distributed team, it is essential that everybody works remotely by default.
 It does not work if part of the team works on-site.
 This will lead to information asymmetry.

 We all work from home, but don’t feel alone.